 Cash collected by the Corporation is deposited into a checking account for operating purposes.
-During 2017, cash and cash equivalents had a decrease of \$535,908 from 2016 due primarily to the Corporation spending more on professional and contract services.
+During 2018, cash and cash equivalents had an increase of \$2,679,859 from 2017 due primarily to an increase in operating grants and contributions.

-Assets held for resale showed a \$13,190,229 increase over 2016.
+Assets held for resale showed an \$80,716 decrease from 2017.

-Receivables at December 31, 2017, consisted of funds due from the Ohio Housing Finance Agency (OHFA) Neighborhood and various other sources.
-Intergovernmental receivables increased due to increased monies due from OHFA and other sources.
+Receivables at December 31, 2018, consisted of funds due from the Ohio Housing Finance Agency (OHFA) Neighborhood and various other sources.
+Intergovernmental receivables decreased due to grant receipts at from OHFA and other sources collected prior to year end.
 Allowance for doubtful accounts were not recorded because all receivables are expected to be collected.

-The increase in liabilities was primarily due to an increase in accounts payable, intergovernmental payable and unearned revenue.
+The decrease in liabilities was primarily due to a decrease in accounts payable and intergovernmental payable.
 The unearned revenue represents monies received from the Hardest Hit Fund (HHF) program of the OHFA, but not yet earned.

-Further details of the changes in net position between 2017 and 2016 can be observed in Table 2.
+Further details of the changes in net position between 2018 and 2017 can be observed in Table 2.